maquejp/multitech-cli/scripts/README.md

 - Keep templates up to date with latest best practices
 - Document any special configuration requirements
 - Include clear setup instructions in generated projects
 - Maintain consistent structure across templates

+## Contributing

+Please read the main project's [CONTRIBUTING.md](../../CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the main project's [LICENSE.md](../../LICENSE.md) for details.